Garcia on track for consecutive wins as Woods six back

 Watney, playing with Garcia in the final group, had four birdies and just one bogey in his opening 10 holes to be three clear before hitting the skids.

-Bogeys on 11, 12 and 15 handed the momentum back to Garcia and although Watney rolled in a 35-foot birdie on the 17th, the only birdie on the tough par three all day, to pull within one, he gave it back with another bogey on the last hole.
+Bogeys on 11, 12 and 15 handed the momentum back to Garcia and although Watney rolled in a 35-foot birdie on the 17th, the only birdie on the tough par-three all day, he cancelled that out with another bogey on the last hole.

+“It was definitely unfortunate and not what I wanted, but at the same time, there’s still so much golf to be played that you know, fortunately for me, they don’t give out the trophy after the 13th hole on Saturday,” Watney said.

+”I‘m just going to need to hang around.
+If Sergio goes out and shoots four or five under, you’ve just got to tip your hat.
+“But I‘m super excited to be in the last group.”